thestreamdigger/adam/README.md

 ## Acknowledgments

-A big thank you to the moOde audio player project.
-Their outstanding audio platform and commitment to open-source principles really inspires me.
+A big thank you to Mike Stax, his commitment to [Ugly Things](www.ugly-things.com) inspires me a lot.

 ## License